Transportation in Toronto: Future prospects and concerns

 Extraction of the tunnel boring machine used to build Line 5 Eglinton.
-Planned as the fifth route of the Toronto subway system, it is expected to open sometime in the 2020s.
+Part of the Toronto subway system, it opened in 2026.

 The regional population of Toronto is expected to reach 7 million people within the next 10 years, up from the current 5.5 million, making it one of the fastest growing metropolitan areas in North America.
 Over the last couple of decades, traffic volumes has been increasing steadily in the Greater Toronto Area.
 However, road and transit investments have not kept pace with the growth in demand.
 Urban sprawl is a major factor: some commuters travel significant distances within the city and the surrounding GTA for employment.
 Downtown-to-suburb and suburb-suburb commutes have been increasing as well, which existing public transit services are not organized to efficiently accommodate.
 This contributes to congestion, adding to travel times and causing smog.
 Congestion in the GTA is estimated to cost the economy between 6 and 11 billion dollars each year.
 One study found that the average commute time in GTA exceeds that of 19 larger or comparably sized cities.
 Other studies comparing international cities show that Toronto residents on average spend the most time commuting to work in North America and sixth-most overall in the world.